aradarbel10/Dyppyl/README.md

 	- [ ] optimization passes

 For detailed progress plans see this very half-assed [Trello board](https://trello.com/b/u2pzCbZc/dyppyl#).
-(cards are ordered left-to-right top-to-bottom from highest priority to lowest).
+(cards are roughly ordered left-to-right top-to-bottom from highest priority to lowest).

 ## How does it work?